Government Contractor Federal Crimes Lawyer :: Conspiracy & Major Fraud Defense

 Prosecutors and Courts

 If you are a federal government contractor facing criminal conspiracy charges in a case that alleges major fraud against the United States, the government will more than likely seek the most severe penalties for jail time, restitution and fines.
 This can create a huge financial burden.
 The mere fact that there was an indictment can be detrimental even though the government must develop is own proof from scratch after the indictment.
+See information about getting federal indictments dismissed.

 What is Conspiracy to Defraud the United States Government – 18 USC 371,?